Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `home_domain` - this is the main SIP domain of the deployment, and determines which SIP URIs Clearwater will treat as local.
 It will usually be a hostname resolving to all the P-CSCFs (e.g. the Bono nodes).
 Other domains can be specified through additional_home_domains, but Clearwater will treat this one as the default (for example, when handling `tel:` URIs).
 * `sprout_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Sprout nodes in the cluster.
 * `sprout_hostname_mgmt` - a hostname that resolves by DNS round-robin to the management interface of all Sprout nodes in the cluster.
 Should include the HTTP port (always 9886).
 For details on the HTTP API exposed on this interface, see https://github.com/Metaswitch/sprout/blob/dev/docs/ManagementHttpAPI.md.
-* `hs_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Homesteads in the cluster.
+* `hs_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Dime nodes in the cluster.
 Should include the HTTP port (always 8888).
-This is also used (without the port) as the Origin-Realm of the Diameter messages Homestead sends.
+This is also used (without the port) as the Origin-Realm of the Diameter messages Dime sends.
-* `hs_hostname_mgmt` - a hostname that resolves by DNS round-robin to the management interface of all Homestead nodes in the cluster.
+* `hs_hostname_mgmt` - a hostname that resolves by DNS round-robin to the management interface of all Dime nodes in the cluster.
 Should include the HTTP port (always 8886).
 For details on the HTTP API exposed on this interface, see https://github.com/Metaswitch/homestead/blob/dev/docs/ManagementHttpAPI.md.
-* `hs_provisioning_hostname` - a hostname that resolves by DNS round-robin to all Homesteads in the cluster.
+* `hs_provisioning_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Dime nodes in the cluster.
 Should include the HTTP provisioning port (usually 8889).
 Not needed when using an external HSS.
-* `ralf_hostname` - a hostname that resolves by DNS round-robin to all Ralf nodes in the cluster.
+* `ralf_hostname` - a hostname that resolves by DNS round-robin to the signaling interface of all Dime nodes in the cluster.
 Should include the port (usually 9888).
-This is also used (without the port) as the Origin-Realm of the Diameter messages Ralf sends.
-Optional if no Ralf nodes exist.
+This is also used (without the port) as the Origin-Realm of the Diameter messages the ralf process on Dime sends.
+Optional if ralf is not being used.
 * `cdf_identity` - a Diameter identity that represents the address of an online Charging Function.
 Subscribers provisioned through Ellis will have this set as their Primary Charging Collection Function on P-Charging-Function-Addresses headers on responses to their successful REGISTERs, and Bono will add similarly in originating requests.
 * `xdms_hostname` - a hostname that resolves by DNS round-robin to all Homer nodes in the cluster.
 Should include the port (usually 7888).
 * `hss_realm` - this sets the Destination-Realm of your external HSS.
-When this field is set, Homestead will then attempt to set up multiple Diameter connections using an SRV lookup on this realm.
+When this field is set, the homestead process on Dime will then attempt to set up multiple Diameter connections using an SRV lookup on this realm.
 * `hss_hostname` - this sets the Destination-Host of your external HSS, if you have one.
-Homestead will also try and establish a Diameter connection to this host (on port 3868) if no SRV-discovered peers exist.
+The homestead process on Dime will also try and establish a Diameter connection to this host (on port 3868) if no SRV-discovered peers exist.
 * `signup_key` - this sets the password which Ellis will require before allowing self-sign-up.
 * `turn_workaround` - if your STUN/TURN clients are not able to authenticate properly (for example, because they can't send the @ sign), this specifies an additional password which will authenticate clients even without a correct username.
 * `smtp_smarthost` - Ellis allows password recovery by email.
 This sets the SMTP server used to send those emails.